ceres-solver/ceres-solver/docs/source/solving.rst

 .. rubric:: Footnotes

-.. [#f1] At the level of the non-linear solver, the block and
+.. [#f1] At the level of the non-linear solver, the block
          structure is not relevant, therefore our discussion here is in terms of an optimization problem defined over a state vector of size :math:`n`.